Import SSL Certificates

 1. Restart services to pick up the changes:

 If you are using a proxy, you need to generate a server certificate RPM for each proxy, using their host names and cnames.
-You should use mgr-ssl-cert-setup also on a Uyuni Proxy to replace the certificates.
-Because the Uyuni Proxy does not have a postgreSQL database, only spacewalk-service restart is sufficient.
+Generate a new configuration tarball and deploy it:

 If the Root CA was changed, it needs to get deployed to all the clients connected to Uyuni.